costello1982/python_napalm/ACI_Notes.md

 ## Physical Configuration

+I will create a pool of VLANs which will be used as ENCAP VLANs on access ports of the Leafs, for the simplicity here, I’m just picking all the VLANs there are:

 1. Create VLAN Pool: Fabric > Access Policies > Pools > VLAN > Right Click Create VLAN Pool  (CostelloTN_VlanPool)

                                 1.1 Allocation Mode: Static Allocation